Bullying at School

 Your child’s IEP should not change!

 I’m not excusing anyone’s behavior, but it’s just so true.
 I have moments in my childhood that I was a bully, and looking back it was because I was dealing with the trauma of losing my mom.
-Now I cringe when I remember how I treated some kids, but looking back I was just a lost little kid who just lost her mom.
+Now I cringe when I remember how I treated some kids.
+But, looking back I was just a traumatized kid who just lost her mom.

 Remember that the bully has parents too.
 And probably nice parents.
 Sure, some parents are jerks who don’t care when their kids do this.
 I’ve worked with parents whose kids are doing the bullying.
 They were doing everything they could to try to make it stop.
 Still, peer pressure is so powerful, some kids continue to do it.